k1rta/k1rta/README.md

 I studied in Cyprus and South Korea as an exhange student and worked in Malta.

-I have 8 years of working experience as a QA Engineer at Kuehne+Nagel, iGame, Nekmit and Cybernetica.
+I have 8 years of working experience at Kuehne+Nagel, iGame, Nekmit and Cybernetica.

 I like doggos, gym, photography, nature and travelling.